miragejs/ember-cli-mirage/docs/v0.2.0-beta.7/quickstart.md

 version: v0.2.0-beta.7
 ---

-Mirage is all about mocking out your API server.
+Mirage is all about faking your API server.
 You define *route handlers* to respond to your Ember app's AJAX requests.

 Here's a simple example of a handler: